 Get emergency medical help if you have signs of an allergic reaction to nivolumab (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Some side effects may occur during the injection.
 Tell your caregiver right away if you feel dizzy, light-headed, short of breath, itchy, or tingly, or if you have a fever, chills, back pain or neck pain.

 Call your doctor at once if you have:

 severe or ongoing diarrhea, severe stomach pain, bloody or tarry stools;

-severe muscle weakness, ongoing pain in your muscles or joints;
+severe muscle pain or weakness;

 lung problems - new or worsening cough, chest pain, feeling short of breath;

 skin problems - rash, itching, redness, swelling, pain, sores, blisters, sores in your mouth or nose or on your genitals;

 signs of a hormonal disorder - frequent or unusual headaches, vision problems, fast heartbeats, dizziness, fainting, tiredness, mood or behavior changes, hunger, increased thirst or urination, constipation, hair loss, hoarse or deepened voice, sweating, feeling cold, weight gain or loss; or